mk-fg/mpy-mhz19-co2-eink-logger/README.md

-Presumably sensor itself tracks some kind of average, but I don't have good data on that, so if you want to have more reliable "not a fluke" reading, can take multiple samples within the interval and take the median one.
+Presumably sensor itself tracks some kind of average, but I don't have good data on that, so if you want to have more reliable "not a fluke" reading, can take multiple samples within an interval and take the median one.

 ["median" value] is the one you'd get in the middle of a sorted list of samples.\
 E.g. with `[654, 1210, 641, 657, 650]` list of readings, when sorted, it'd look